 Prime Signatures Football falls into our premium cards category.
 Each box contains 4 cards with 1 Autograph card per box.

-Here are the cards we pulled from our box.
+Here are the cards from our box.

 Quality and Variety of Players

 Here is where the biggest changes have been made.
 A great Rookie class, a slight bump in availability of key veteran players and legends makes for a well rounded release.

 If you pull one of the big hits, most definitely.
 Prime Signatures is still a roll the dice because of its one hit, four-card setup, some boxes will still a be a bust, but there are enough mid level hits to spread the risk and with the more balanced checklist, this year’s set is in line with expectations for a premium card release.

 The real advantage Prime Signatures has going for it is its modest price point, giving collectors who are normally one and done a chance to make multiple purchases without breaking the bank.